blazmrak/veles/README.md

 ## Non-goals

-- Be a full blown build tool
+- Be a build tool
-- Support traditional IDEs
-- Support Windows, at least for now
 - Support JDK <24
 - Support any other JVM languages